 Location: Brevard County Florida

 I live in Florida and we usually get a ton of love bugs around this time of the year but instead of your typical black bodied bug with a red head they’re all black?
 Is this a love bug?
 I have yet to see a red headed love bug anywhere.

-These are March Flies in the family Bibionidae, and they are an example of extreme sexual dimorphism.
-The male on the left has a large head and eyes, while the head and eyes on the female on the right are much smaller.
-According to BugGuide: “Adults emerge synchronously in huge numbers and often form dense mating aggregations.
-Males form loose “swarms” and copulate immediately with females as they emerge from the soil.
+This is an excellent question.
+The image you submitted is of a March Fly in the family Bibionidae and the small eyes indicate it is a female.
+Lovebugs are members of the genus Plecia within the family Bibionidae.
+So all Lovebugs are March Flies, but not all March Flies are Lovebugs.
+As you stated, Lovebugs have red heads.
+You may read more about March Flies on BugGuide where it states: “Adults emerge synchronously in huge numbers and often form dense mating aggregations.
+Males form loose ‘swarms’ and copulate immediately with females as they emerge from the soil.
 After mating, female bibionines dig a small chamber in the soil with their fossorial fore tibiae, lay eggs, and die within the chamber (Plecia lay eggs on the soil surface).
 Adults are short-lived (3-7 days).”